lukstafi/vocaml/README.md

 ## Features and Limitations

-Currently, VOCaml retrieves types from the first line of hover boxes, and uses regular expressions for parsing.
+Currently, VOCaml retrieves types from the first entry of hover boxes, and uses regular expressions for parsing.
 Its implementation is simple, but that leads to some restrictions:

 - For value bindings, only single-identier and `as`-alias bindings are supported.
-- For function bindings such as `let foo bar baz = ...`, only single-identifier arguments are supported.
+- For function bindings such as `let foo bar baz = ...`, only single-identifier arguments are supported, but they can be labeled or optional.
+E.g. `let foo ?bar ~baz () = ...`.
 - Up to 6 arguments in function bindings are supported.

 ## Extension Settings